C0DECYCLE/WebEngineLab2/README.md

 # 🪶 WebEngine Lab 2

-> Experimental lab 2 for the lightweight fast graphics engine for the web.
+> Experimental lab 2 for a lightweight graphics engine for the web.

 -   [x] dependency injection, import or provider?
 -   [ ] clean code robert c martin